sydni/cs52-workshop-2/README.md

 Write your content here.

 ```
 Jekyll uses the Liquid templating language to process templates.
 A front-matter block is included at the beginning of every YAML content file.
 It specifies the layout of the page and some other variables.
-You can actually access these front-matter variables with liquid by doing
+Later in templates, you can actually access these front-matter variables with liquid by doing
 ```yaml
 {{ page.variable_name }}
 ```